jlc06/FinalDataProject/README.md

 Database tools we use are SQL and PostgreSQL Additional database tools to be used are SQLAlchemy and AWS Exploratory analysis tools will be R Studio
+Dashboard and visualizations will be presented using Tableau